-1932: Poland becomes the first country in Europe outside the Soviet Union to legalize abortion in cases of rape and threat to abortion so as to increase population growth.
-Abortion becomes temporarily illegal except for medical reasons until 1955, but then will increase significantly
+1932: Poland becomes the first country in Europe outside the Soviet Union to legalize abortion in cases of rape and threat to maternal health.

-1935: Nazi Germany permits abortion for women with hereditary disorders if the fetus was not yet viable, and for purposes of socalled racial hygiene.
+1935: Nazi Germany permits abortion for women with hereditary disorders if the fetus was not yet viable, and for purposes of so-called racial hygiene.